devops329/devops/instruction/lint/lint.md

 ### Example: ESLint Configuration

 The following example shows a typical `eslint.config.mjs` file that extends a recommended set while overriding a specific rule to suit a project's needs.
 You can also load information for libraries that are used in your code.
 For example, `globals.jest` is loaded so that lint knows about the functions that jest defines.
+The **Error on missing Simicolon** rule is also enabled.

 ```js
 import js from '@eslint/js';